Shangri-La's Villingili Resort & Spa, Maldives

-Shangri-La's Villingili Resort boasts a spa, a dive center, watersports center, tennis, gym, private decompression chamber, eco center, 24-hour business center, child care, florist, photo processing service, wireless internet, business center, medical center.
+Shangri-La's Villingili Resort boasts a spa, a dive centre, watersports centre, tennis, gym, private decompression chamber, eco centre, 24-hour business centre, child care, florist, photo processing service, wireless internet, business centre, medical centre.

 The restaurants at Shangri-La's Villingili Resort are well-catered to eating and drinking pleasures.
 Dr. Ali’s is the main restaurant with three distinctive living rooms that focus on fine cuisine inspiration from the Indian Ocean, the South China Sea and the Arabian Gulf.
 For delicious café dining throughout the day and sophisticated Western fare in the evening, Javvu will please you.
 And if you are after a unique Maldives dining experience, find it as you lunch aboard a luxury yacht while cruising on the equator - a truly memorable experience.